 The University of Michigan is committed to supporting those with accessibility needs.
 There are several ongoing and project activities that are currently underway across the university to help improve accessibility to technology for students, faculty, and staff with disabilities.
 A sampling of these activities include:

 - The CIO has funded and staffed an Assistive Technology Manager position within Information and Technology Services (ITS).
-This position serves as a champion of disabled students, staff, and faculty and as an advisor on assistive technology to all departments of the university.
-The position is currently being filled by Jane Berliss-Vincent, who holds a Master's Degree in Library Science from U-M and who has been active in the assistive technology field for 25 years.
+This position serves as an advisor on assistive technology to all departments of the university.
+The position is currently being filled by Jane Berliss-Vincent.

-- The university has a dedicated Digital Information Accessibility Coordinator, Phil Deaton, who works to provide students, faculty, and staff with support and advice on how to make websites accessible.
+- The university has a dedicated Digital Information Accessibility Coordinator, Phil Deaton, who works to provide students, faculty, and staff with support and advice on digital accessibility.

-- The Office of Institutional Equity (OIE) has several ongoing efforts to support accessibility, including a campus-wide Web Access Group that meets regularly to discuss issues relating to Web accessibility.
-OIE also maintains the Web Accessibility at the U-M website to share techniques, tools, and advice about making websites accessible, as well as performs website evaluation and training for U-M units.
+- The Equity, Civil Rights, and Title IX Office (ECRT) has several ongoing efforts to support accessibility, including a campus-wide Web Access Group that meets regularly to discuss issues relating to Web accessibility.
+ECRT also maintains the Digital Accessibility at U-M website to share techniques, tools, and advice about making websites accessible, as well as performs website evaluation and training for U-M units.

-- U-M is part of the Center for Institutional Cooperation (CIC) IT Accessibility Group, which promotes collaboration among the Big Ten universities.
+- U-M is part of the Big 10 Academic Alliance (BTAA) IT Accessibility Group, which promotes collaboration among the Big Ten universities.